-LIPA's investments were compliant with the terms and conditions of the Policy for 2022 and performed consistently with Staff's expectations given the nature of the investments.
+LIPA's investments were compliant with the terms and conditions of the Policy for 2023 and performed consistent with LIPA Staff's expectations given the nature of the investments.

-2023 Board Policy on Investments
+2024 Board Policy on Investments

-The Board is also required by Section 2925(6) of the PAL to annually review and approve the Board Policy on Investments, which detail the Board's operative instructions to LIPA Staff regarding the investing, monitoring, and reporting of LIPA funds.
-The Board Policy on Investments was last reviewed and approved on March 30, 2022.
+The Board is also required by Section 2925(6) of the PAL to annually review and approve the Board Policy on Investments, which details the Board's operative instructions to LIPA Staff regarding the investing, monitoring, and reporting of LIPA funds.
+The Board Policy on Investments was last reviewed and approved on March 29, 2023.
+LIPA Staff has reviewed the Board Policy on Investments, which is attached hereto as Exhibit "C", and recommends no modifications for 2024.